 - Go listen to "Not That Far Away" and think about when you moved away from home.
 Now try not to sob.

 - Even better.
 Try listening to "Homeless Heart" after that song.
 It might be tough trying not to cry waterfalls.

 - Martina McBride has plenty:

-- If "Concrete Angel" doesn't make you sob uncontrollably, you need to grow a heart.
+- Even many stoics find themselves deeply moved by "Concrete Angel".
 In addition to feeling heartbreaking sadness over the poor girl who was abused to death at the hands of her own mother, the thought of anyone doing that to their own children can make any compassionate person's blood boil.
 Perhaps the most gripping part of the music video is that the girl's only friend is her guardian angel and that her mother catching her talking to him is what throws her into the fit of rage that causes her death.
 The music video shows the funeral of the child being sung about and how she goes to a happier place with the other children with similar fates.

 - "In My Daughter's Eyes".
 Enough said.

 - "God's Will."
 Her song about a kind-hearted disabled boy who may or may not live can bring tears to even a normally stoic person.
 His mother was told that they didn't think he would live when he was born.
 But every day shows her just how wrong they were.

 - "This One's for the Girls" is a song that can be tear triggering to women who have either had body image problems and/or is about take on another stage of life.
 It may be more of a sentimental song, than truly a sad song — but may also, however, be considered Narm for others.